-The Illawarra region, just south of Sydney, is home to a bunch of coal mines.
-What’s less well known is that the escarpment is also a gold mine, of adventures.
-Ha.
-Seriously though, check out these 10 walks just an hour south of Sydney!
-The Illawarra is a totally 24-carat microadventure destination.
+The Illawarra surrounding the city of Wollongong, just south of Sydney, is home to a bunch of coal mines, but it’s also a gold mine, of adventures.
+Ha!
+Seriously though, check out these ten walks in the Illawarra!
+It’s a totally 24-carat microadventure destination.

-The Illawarra (only an hour south of Sydney) is jam-packed with hidden gems for the weekend warrior.
-I’ve included 10 of my favourites, which I reckon showcase the best of what’s on offer in this beautiful part of world.
+The Illawarra region, around Wollongong, is jam-packed with hidden gems for the weekend warrior.
+I’ve included 10 of my favourites, which I reckon showcase the best of what’s on offer in this beautiful part of the world.

 There’s something for everyone, whether you’re after a tough challenge, a chilled stroll, waterfalls or trickling creeks, the Illawarra has it all.